pola-rs/polars-book/user_guide/src/dsl/numpy.md

 # Numpy interop

-Polars expression support numpy [ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
+`Polars` expressions support `NumPy` [ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
 See [here](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) for a list on all supported numpy functions.

-This means that if a function is not provided by polars, we can use numpy and we still have fast columnar operation through the numpy API.
+This means that if a function is not provided by `Polars`, we can use `NumPy` and we still have fast columnar operation through the `NumPy` API.

 ## Example